 Experiencing the Outer Banks Scenic Byway

 Many people in major cities and towns get tired of the hustle and bustle of city life.
 They tend to save their salaries and wait for the appropriate time of year to take a vacation or go on holiday.
 With their fixed schedules, deciding on a place to go might be quite a challenge.
 Taking a vacation can have massive benefits to a family, spouses, or individuals.
 It gives families time to bond and also eases the tensions of work life.
 When deciding on where to visit, seasons and weather changes matter immensely.
-The Outer Banks Scenic Byway begins in the north of Whalebone junction, the joining of US 64-264, US 158, and NC 12, in Nags Head, Dare County.
+The Outer Banks Scenic Byway begins north of Whalebone junction, the joining of US 64-264, US 158, and NC 12, in Nags Head, Dare County.
 The byway extends for 138 miles and 25 ferry-traveling miles.
 It crosses across several islands which include Cedar Island, Ocracoke Island, and Hatteras Island.
 The route also crosses two inlets through coastal villages.
 The best time of year to visit the Outer Banks Scenic Byway is September to November when the rates are still low, and crowds have also scattered.
 Having a week to journey this byway is advised since it gives you or your entire family time to enjoy all the priceless activities that exist here.

 Places of Interest